Buddy Enterprise: Safety & Security

 All private data to and from Buddy is transmitted over SSL.
 All communication with the repository is done over SSH authenticated with keys, or via HTTPS using your Buddy username and password.
 All registered users are virtual and have no user account on our machines.
 The SSH credentials used to push and pull cannot be used to access a shell or the filesystem.
 You can also set a custom SSL certificate for HTTPS traffic.

 Backups & Updates

 Buddy Enterprise does not perform automatic backups.
 Instead, we provide tools for easy backup of both the application and data stored.
 Configuring and running regular backups is critical for software hosted on premises.
 Buddy does not hold any responsibility for data loss and issues resulting from the negligence of proper backup policy.
 Running\ta backup is obligatory before updating the application to the newest version.

 Patches to the core operating system, and running services to address security concerns, are managed by Buddy as part of our standard product release cycle.
 This includes patches for new features, improvements, stability, and non-critical security issues, which are usually released on weekly basis.
 Critical security patches are provided as needed outside of the regular release cycle and specifically announced with email notifications and via our Twitter channel.
 You can easily check the version and update your Buddy Enterprise installation either from the CLI or the GUI.

 By design, Buddy Enterprise is able to operate without any egress access from your network to outside services.
 However, if your instance does have access to the Internet, it will send us events with the version of the application, and the total number of projects and users.
 Apart from that, we have no access to any data stored in your Buddy Enterprise installation.

 When resolving a support issue we may sometimes ask you for more information.
 This can be handled in two ways:

-If you have any more questions regarding the safety and security of our service, drop a word to email@example.com and we'll get back in a snap.
+If you have any questions regarding the safety and security of our Service, drop a word to firstname.lastname@example.org and we’ll get back in a snap.